erinkelsey/datascience-python/README.md

 ## github_history_of_the_scala_language

 Open source projects contain entire development histories, such as who made changes, the changes themselves, and code reviews.
 This project will read in, clean up, and visualize the real-world project repository of Scala that spans data from a version control system (Git) as well as a project hosting site (GitHub).
 With almost 30,000 commits and a history spanning over ten years, Scala is a mature language.
 This project will find out who has had the most influence on its development and who are the experts.

+## visual_history_nobel_prize_winners

+The Nobel Prize is perhaps the world's most well known scientific award.
+Every year it is given to scientists and scholars in chemistry, literature, physics, medicine, economics, and peace.
+The first Nobel Prize was handed out in 1901, and at that time the prize was Eurocentric and male-focused, but nowadays it's not biased in any way.
+Surely, right?

+Well, let's find out!
+What characteristics do the prize winners have?
+Which country gets it most often?
+And has anybody gotten it twice?